Fast, effortless and 100% online.

 |£12,571 to £50,270||20%||Basic rate|

-You only have to pay Income Tax and National Insurance when you earn more than £12,570 in a tax year from April 2023.
+You only have to pay Income Tax when you earn more than £12,570 in a tax year, and National Insurance when you earn more than £6,725.
 National Insurance is important to stay on top of because it qualifies you for various state-provided benefits.

 Self-employed teachers pay both: